Courthouses with Viewable Documents

 District courts are currently in the process of converting paper case documents into digital images that will be stored in the Minnesota Court Information System (MNCIS).
 As courts complete that process those documents will be viewable via the courthouse terminals in all Minnesota courthouses.

-Documents from many types of cases filed in select counties are now available at courthouse terminals (public document images are available locally in Ramsey County).
+Documents from many types of cases filed in select counties are now available at courthouse terminals.
 The sharing of document images is a new initiative for Minnesota courts and will be a gradual process estimated to be completed in 2014.

 Refer to the map below for the current status of this project.